MicrosoftDocs/dynamics365smb-docs/business-central/receivables-how-reconcile-payments-auto-application.md

 4. Choose the **Import Bank Transactions** action.
    If the bank account for the selected journal is not set up for import of bank transactions, then a dialog box will open to help you fill in the relevant fields.
 5. In the **Select a file to import** page, select the file that contains the bank transactions for payments that you want to reconcile, and then choose the **Open** button.
-6. If the Bank Statement service is enabled, in the **Bank Statement Filter** page that opens automatically, specify the date interval for the bank statements to be imported.
+6. If the Bank Statement service is enabled, on the **Bank Statement Filter** page that opens automatically, specify the date interval for the bank statements to be imported.

     The **Payment Reconciliation Journal** page is filled with lines for payments representing bank transactions in the imported bank statement.

     On lines for payments that have been automatically applied to their related open entries, the **Match Confidence** field has a value between **Low** and **High** to indicate the quality of the data matching that the suggested payment application is based on.
 In addition, the **Account Type** and **Account No.** fields are filled with information about the customer or vendor that the payment is applied to.
-7. Select a journal line, and then, choose the **Apply Manually** action to review, reapply, or apply the payment manually in the **Payment Application** page.
+7. Select a journal line, and then, choose the **Apply Manually** action to review, reapply, or apply the payment manually on the **Payment Application** page.
 For more information, see [Review or Apply Payments After Automatic Application](receivables-how-review-apply-payments-auto-application.md).

     When you have finished your manual application, the **Match Confidence** field on the journal line that you have processed manually contains **Accepted**.
 8. Select an unapplied journal line for a recurring cash receipt or expense, such as a car gasoline purchase, and then choose the **Map Text to Account** action.
 For more information, see [Map Text on Recurring Payments to Accounts for Automatic Reconciliation](receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md)